The Italian Pantry - 12 Ingredients To Keep In Your Kitchen at All Times

 Tomatoes serve as a base for all types of sauces (or condiments) for pastas, but canned tomatoes (either concentrato di pomodoro, passato, or pelati) can also be used in soups and roasted meat dishes, as well.

-2. Canned Tuna, Sardines, and Anchovies
+2. High quality Canned fish including: Tuna, Sardines, and Anchovies

 I love, high quality, canned fish and in some instances they can be much better than mediocre fresh fish.
 I always keep 4-5 cans of Italian tuna in olive oil (preferably from Sicilia) as well as a few sardines packed in oil and one large jar of anchovies, again packed in olive oil.
 You get what you pay for with canned fish, so buy the best you can afford (same rule applies to buying shoes!).
 I like the Scalia brand.